GS4 AMP Double Count Courses

 GS14 Report of Department Examination

-Upon request, the Graduate School will file the results of departmental examinations with University records.
-This service is provided for those departments who wish to establish a more complete and more formal indication of student completion of degree requirements.
-Your department processes this form.
+Some departments require the submission of the GS14 Report of Department Examination.
+If your department requests that you complete the form, the Graduate School will file the results of departmental examinations with University records.
+The Graduate School provides this service for departments who wish to establish a more complete and more formal indication of student completion of degree requirements.
+Submit this form to your department for processing.

 Sample GS14 Form

-GS16 Report of Preliminary Examination for the Ph.D.
-Degree
+GS16 Report of Preliminary Examination for the Doctoral Degree

 Sample GS16 Form